 For example, Google’s brand colors consist of primary colors, red, blue, and yellow, as well as green.
 This simple and “back to basics” palette has a calming effect that makes its technology seem less intimidating and more trustworthy—appropriate for a company that prides itself on making things really easy to use.

 White is associated with pureness, simplicity, and innocence, often with a minimalistic feel.
 Black conveys a sophisticated and elegant style, which can be formal and luxurious.
-Apple is a famous brand that comes to mind when you think of both white and black branding.
+Apple(opens in a new tab or window) is a famous brand that comes to mind when you think of both white and black branding.
 Passionate about design, Steve Jobs knew white is the color of purity, and it was in line with his vision of beautifully designed and flawless products.
 The crisp, minimalist feel of the white also stood out against the gray color used by competitors.

 Of course, within this spectrum, there are many additional brand colors and color combinations.
 Different hues, such as baby blue or navy, also contribute to the color story.